jooby-dev/jooby-docs/docs/analog/commands/uplink/HourMCEx.md

 #### **hours**

-Count the pulse counter's full value with a diff for each previous hour.
+Count the pulse counter's full value with a diff for each next hour.
 The hours value 0 means 1 hour.

 #### **channels bit set**